 “How often will I need to inspect my crane?”

 According to OSHA regulations, all active cranes must be annually inspected.
 Daily or weekly usage wear on important crane components.
-Usage wear on a crane is no different than on a vehicle, it can lead to a breakdown — or worse, a dangerous failure that puts you, your team or your company at high risk.
-Scheduling a routine crane inspection can avoid any catastrophic break downs and help identify potential problems.
+Wear on a crane is no different than on a vehicle, it can lead to a breakdown or a dangerous failure that puts you or your team at risk.
+Scheduling a routine crane inspection can avoid any catastrophic breakdowns and help identify potential problems.

 “How long does the inspection take?”

-The inspection is fairly quick considering the detailed process and is wrapped up within 3 hours.
+We will complete the inspection fairly quickly considering the detailed process and wrap up within 3 hours.
 Here at M&L Truck Service, we monitor when your equipment is due for an annual inspection so we can schedule it with your normal maintenance to avoid extra unnecessary trips.